-The programme of streetscape projects will deliver improvements to the public space across the city centre and towards the beachfront.
+The programme of streetscape projects will deliver improvements to the public space across the city centre and towards the beachfront, making it more attractive to use and helping increase footfall.

 Street furniture will be placed adjacent to kerbs to maintain a clutter-free, safe-movement corridor for pedestrians and wheeled users.
 Feature paving will be used to highlight key architectural elements and buildings.

-The works include new pavements with locally-sourced granite, a road surface, and cycle lanes, and will help to create a plaza entrance to the new market building.
+The works include a new road surface with locally sourced Avochie granite from a quarry in Aberdeenshire, Scottish whinstone paving, and cycle lanes, and a plaza entrance to the new market building.

-During the works, access will continue to all shops and businesses for pedestrians, as well as access for delivery vehicles.
+During the works, access will continue to all shops and businesses in the Union Street Central section for pedestrians, as well as access for delivery vehicles.

 The western end of Union Street forms a gateway to the city and has seen significant commercial investment following the construction of both the Capitol and Silver Fin office buildings.